nortikin/sverchok/docs/nodes/modifiers.rst

 Polygons to Edges
 -----------------
-any non obvious behaviour?
+All polygons are essentially a list of indices that describe which vertices make up the sides of the polygon.
+This node reduces each polygon to its constituent edge loops.

 Mesh Join
 ---------
-This is like Ctrl+J in 3d View, it merges nested Vertex and Poly lists together.
+This is like ``Ctrl+J`` in 3d View, it merges nested Vertex and Poly lists together.

 Remove Doubles
 --------------